charca42/Adipocyte_segmentation_thesis/README.md

 This folder holds the protocol, training images, custom model, and helpful QuPath scripts to automate the segmentation and assessment of adipocytes.

 You will need to install Cellpose and QuPath.
 QuPath is simple to install, but Cellpose is a bit trickier, there are some tutorials online that can help.
-See https://cellpose.readthedocs.io/en/latest/installation.html (there are also videos, here is a helpful one: https://www.youtube.com/watch?v=A_PW_N0np9A)
+See https://cellpose.readthedocs.io/en/latest/installation.html

 You don't need the training images to run the custom model, but you do need the training images if you wish to train the model further.